Three guiding principles of isopublic

 Great minds agree on the moral imperative of equal freedom

 John Locke proposed equal freedom as a logical conclusion of natural law, i.e. God’s law, and the Christian belief that all are equal in the eyes of God.
 Not only did Locke denounce divine right of kings as unchristian, but it seems voting as unchristian too (right in bold).
 Thus, the concept known as “consent of the governed” (written by Thomas Jefferson, a deist, in the Declaration) is unchristian because being governed means to be ruled.

 ~ Christian morality ~

-~ Rational utilitarianism ~
+~ Evolutionary utilitarianism ~

 Societal prisoner’s dilemma and preventing the “race to the bottom”

 On a societal level (see graphic below right), if people can cheat with impunity and most people act in good-faith, the cheaters are highly incentivized to cheat.
 But if they do, others will too because the cheaters will be the most successful.
-The prisoner’s dilemma shows that cheating, however, results in an overall worse outcome for everyone including the cheaters, i.e. a societal negative-sum outcome.
+Game theory suggests that cheating eventually results in an overall worse outcome for everyone including the cheaters, i.e. a societal negative-sum ultimate outcome.

 Under isopublic, cheaters are more effectively prosecuted and punished, and no one gets special treatment.

 Isopublic provides maximum freedom for the People by…